LordDemonos/Quarm.Guide/_posts/2024-05-15-everything-we-know-about-kunark.md

 - Jade Chokidai Prod is now no-drop.
 The Key to Charasis can no longer be multiquested.
 - Added 4 additional Froglok Hunter / Forager standalone spawns to Trakanon's Teeth.
 - Added 4 additional Ancient Jarsath standalone spawns to Firiona Vie.
+- Book of Charm and Sacrifice is now a 5 second respawn.
+Additionally, it now appears in instances.

 ## Instances and Quakes